-For a model simulation on a small domain and at higher resolution, a so-called zoom-run, the boundary conditions can be filled with concentrations simulated with output data available from model runs over a larger domain and lower resolution.
+For a model simulation on a small domain and at higher resolution, a so-called zoomrun, the boundary conditions can be filled with concentrations simulated with output data available from model runs over a larger domain and lower resolution.
 To be suitable for application as a boundary condition such model output should include saved 3D concentration fields for the most important species at hourly resolution.
 Being provided as such, these input data can be treated in a similar way as boundary condition input taken from, for example, the output of a global model to feed the zoom-run.
 Boundary conditions from the input model run should be the last source of boundary condition values applied, since it is likely that these are in best agreement with the setup of the zoom-run.
-Note that when applied in this way, it is not necessary that all species were given as output: for the species not included in the boundary condition model run, the previous applied data source is retained.
+Note that when applied in this way, it is not necessary that all species were given as output: for the species not included in the boundary condition model run, the previous applied data source is retained.From v2.2.003 onwards, the default is to output all advected tracers as input for a zoom run, to guaruantee a uniform approach.
+In older versions the vertical layers of the boundary simulation had to be identical to the layers of the nested simulation.
+We refer to the user guide for technnical details.